VisLab/EEG-Clean-Tools/index.md

 The PREP pipeline relies on the MATLAB Signal Processing toolbox and EEGLAB, a freely-available MATLAB toolbox for processing EEG.
 EEGLAB is available from  [http://scn.ucsd.edu/eeglab](http://scn.ucsd.edu/eeglab).
 PREP assumes that the EEG data is provided as an EEGLAB EEG structure and that channel locations are provided in the EEG.chanlocs structure.

 ### Citing the PREP pipeline
-The PREP pipeline is freely available under the GUN General Public License.
+The PREP pipeline is freely available under the GNU General Public License.
 Please cite the following publication if using:
 > Bigdely-Shamlo N, Mullen T, Kothe C, Su K-M and Robbins KA (2015)
 > The PREP pipeline: standardized preprocessing for large-scale EEG analysis
 > Front.
 Neuroinform.
 9:16. doi: 10.3389/fninf.2015.00016

 ### Installation
 The PREP pipeline can be run in two ways --- as a standalone toolbox or as an EEGLAB plugin.
-To run in standalone mode, simply download the PREP code, found the the EEG-Clean-Tools
+To run in standalone mode, simply download the EEG-Clean-Tools repository from https://github.com/VisLab/EEG-Clean-Tools.
+Unzip if necessary and then add the PrepPipeline directory and all of its subdirectories to your
+MATLAB path.

 # PREP as an EEGLAB plugin
 You can install PREP as an EEGLAB plugin by unzipping the PREPPipeline directory into the plugins directory of